hexbatch/apple-core/v1/docs/layers/e-organization-layers/pools.md

 A pool can be made to disallow reselling

 A sub-pool can be combined back to its parent, destroying the sub-pool and increasing the parent total unallocated

+# Pool stub

+A pool stub is the identifier created which can be created into a token